FAQ's - General Questions

 Your rug acts as the biggest air filter in your home, trapping debris, dust, allergen, molds, bacteria and all kinds of air pollutants.
 Just consider the following statistics: 75% of people do not remove their shoes when walking on a rug after being outside.
 80% of debris, dust, allergen, molds, and bacteria in the average American home is brought in on the bottom of people’s 90% of people admit to dropping food on their rug while eating (which causes bacteria).
 Up to 2000 dust mites can live on every square inch of your rug.
 After 2 years without proper cleaning, your rug is 4000 times dirtier than your toilet Not only will getting your rugs cleaned regularly to ensure they maintain their appearance, but it is also vital for a healthy, clean home.

-If you don't see the answer above, to the question you have, contact us by email or by phone
+If you don't see the answer above in our FAQ's, contact us by email or by phone.